Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Evaluation

 \subsection{Vector-Borne Disease}

-We use the VBD model from \citet{funk2016comparative} and later \citet{murray2018delayed}.
+We use the VBD model from Funk et al.~\cite{funk2016comparative} and later Murray et al.~\cite{murray2018delayed}.
 The background is a dengue outbreak in Micronesia and the spread of disease between mosquitos and humans.
-The inference problem is to find the true numbers of susceptible, exposed, infectious, and recovered (SEIR) individuals each day, given daily reported number of new cases at health centers.
-The full source code (140 lines) is available in Appendix~\ref{sec:expvbdcont}.
-The total execution time was 8 hours.
+The inference problem is to find the true numbers of susceptible, exposed, infectious, and recovered (SEIR) individuals each day, given daily reported numbers of new cases at health centers. \ifextended The full source code (140 lines) is available in Appendix~\ref{sec:expvbdcont}. \else The source code consists of 140 lines of code.$^\dagger$ \fi The total execution time was 8 hours.

-Figure~\ref{fig:vbd:runtime} presents the results.
+Fig.~\ref{fig:vbd:runtime} presents the results.
 Again, we note that selective CPS is faster than full CPS in all cases, except seemingly for APF and $1\,000$ samples.
 This is very likely a statistical anomaly, as the variance for APF is quite severe for the case with $1\,000$ samples.
-Compared to the BPF, APF uses a resampling approach for which the execution time varies a lot if the number of samples is too low~\citep{kudlicka2019probabilistic}.
+Compared to the BPF, APF uses a resampling approach for which the execution time varies a lot if the number of samples is too low~\cite{kudlicka2019probabilistic}.
 The plots clearly show this as, compared to $1\,000$ samples, the variance is reduced to BPF-comparable levels for $10\,000$ samples.
-In summary, the evaluation demonstrates the clear benefits of selective CPS over full CPS for higher-order universal PPLs.
+In summary, the evaluation demonstrates the clear benefits of selective CPS over full CPS for universal PPLs.